ryan-kwan-do/ed/_texts/2019-06-20-telemigration.md

 *Automation and globalization are century-old stories.
 Globotics is different for two big reasons.
 It is coming inhumanely fast, and it will seem unbelievably unfair,” Baldwin writes.
 “Globotics is injecting pressure into our socio-political-economic system (via job displacement) faster than our system can absorb it (via job replacement).*

 Yet another source of change and one which I actively participate in.
+I think I'm a telemigrant, but I moved to Spain and work for mainly US companies, so I guess that makes me an immigrant who telemigrates to his country of origin.
+So I think that makes me a telerepatriating expat.